Chambley-Bussières Air Base: 21st Fighter-Bomber Wing

 The first USAF unit to use Chambley AB was the 21st Fighter-Bomber Wing, being transferred from George AFB, California.
 The wing's deployment to France had to be carried out in stages.
 Four echelons of wing personnel variously traveled by train, ship, and air to reach Chambley between November 1954 and January 1955.
 The 21 FBW officially established its headquarters at Chambley on 12 December 1954.
-The 21 FBW consisted of three squadrons, the 72d, 416th and 531st Fighter-Bomber Squadrons, equipped with the F-86F "Sabre".
+The 21 FBW consisted of three squadrons, the 72d, 416th and 531st Fighter-Bomber Squadrons, equipped with the F-86F Sabre.

 In 1957, the Cabinet of France decreed that all nuclear weapons and delivery aircraft had to be removed from French soil by July 1958.
 As a result, the F-86's of the 21st Fighter-Bomber Wing had to be removed from France.
-During October 1957 it was announced that the 21 FBW would be inactivated on 8 February 1958, and that its assets would be dispersed among existing USAFE units.
+During October 1957, it was announced that the 21 FBW would be inactivated on 8 February 1958, and that its assets would be dispersed among existing USAFE units.

-After three years without any permanent flying units, in 1961 Chambley Air Base was reactivated as part of Operation Tack Hammer, the United States response to the Berlin Crisis of 1961.
+After three years without any permanent flying units, in 1961, Chambley Air Base was reactivated as part of Operation Stair Step, the United States response to the Berlin Crisis of 1961.
 On 1 October 1961, as a result of the crisis, the mobilized Indiana Air National Guard 122d Tactical Fighter Wing was deployed to Chambley from Baer Field, Fort Wayne, Indiana.
 When activated, the 122d consisted of three tactical fighter squadrons, the 112th at Toledo Express Airport, Ohio; the 113th at Hulman Field, Terre Haute, and the 163d at Baer Field.
 The deployed wing was designated the 7122d Tactical Wing while in France.
-By 1 December the ground support units arrived and the 7122d prepared for an estimated overseas deployment of 10 months.
+By 1 December, the ground support units arrived and the 7122d prepared for an estimated overseas deployment of 10 months.

-On 7 June the 163d was directed to return to CONUS with all personnel, however the aircraft and equipment were to remain at Chambley.
+On 7 June, the 163d was directed to return to CONUS with all personnel, however, the aircraft and equipment were to remain at Chambley.

 The assets of the ANG 163rd TFS at Chambley were assigned to the 390th Tactical Fighter Squadron.

-With the departure of the 390th TFS/366 TFW, Chambley-Bussieres AB was again placed in reserve status, being used for various USAFE exercises over the next two years.
+With the departure of the 390th TFS/366 TFW, Chambley-Bussières AB was again placed in reserve status, being used for various USAFE exercises over the next two years.
 The facility was turned over to the 7367th Combat Support Group which acted as the host USAF unit.

 25th Tactical Reconnaissance Wing

 The 25th Tactical Reconnaissance Wing was activated on 1 July 1965 at Chambley AB, and absorbed the 19th Tactical Reconnaissance Squadron and 42d Electronic Countermeasures Squadron.
 On 1 May 1966, the 42d was inactivated and the squadrons remaining aircraft were deployed to Takhli RTAFB, with all of its assets in Thailand being assigned to the 41st Tactical Electronic Warfare Squadron (TEWS).
 The remaining aircraft of the 25 TRW were assigned to the 363d Tactical Reconnaissance Wing, Shaw AFB, South Carolina.
-On 15 October 1966 the 25 TRW was inactivated.
+On 15 October 1966, the 25 TRW was inactivated.
 The 7367th Combat Support Group was activated to close the facility.

 On 1 April 1967, the last USAF personnel left Chambley AB, and the base was returned to French control.